kerudion/chunksfadein/README.md

 <img src="https://github.com/kerudion/chunksfadein/blob/main/readme-assets/config.png?raw=true" width="60%">

 ## FAQ
-### Will there be Vanilla support?
-Yes, I will add support for them after some time.
 ### Where is source code?
 Source code is in other branches, labelled as the game version they belong to.